Shipping Abbreviations and Terminology You Need to Know

 A "Waybill" is a non-negotiable document prepared by or on behalf of the carrier at the origin.
 The document shows the origin point, destination, route, consignor, consignee, shipment description and the amount charged for the transportation service.

 We hope this guide to shipping abbreviations and terminology has left you feeling more knowledgeable on the world of shipping!
 Have further questions?
-Reach out to us and talk to a shipping expert today.
+The team at EasyPost is happy to discuss solutions for taking your logistics to the next level.